 Second, to move toward a thorough system, ABLE urges increasing the per pupil amounts/weights for "Categorical" funding, especially "economically disadvantaged," special education, and English Learner students.
-We also urge increases in transportation funding.
 Research shows that children in low-income families and communities have more needs, which schools must meet for children to achieve their potential.
 It is worth it to meet those needs.
-Increased monetary investment in education, particularly in low-income children, is associated with higher academic
+Increased monetary investment in education, particularly in low-income children, is